jakefleming13/game-find-live/README.md

 - Applying TypeScript for enhanced code quality and maintainability.
 - Understanding and integrating third-party APIs.
 - Basic understanding of web application deployment.

-## Deployment
-- Currently deployed using Vercel.
-(This section will be updated upon deployment to AWS.)